Why travel means so little until we can’t do it

 Running out of money when it comes to paying bills

-How to take an inward journey in the COVID-19 world
+How to take an inward journey in the post-pandemic world

 Souvenirs can be timeless and priceless

 Of course, no method of collecting memories works for everyone.
-However, in these tough travel times, we need all the smiles we can get, and travel memories revisited through souvenirs can be timeless and priceless.
+However, in these challenging times, we need all the smiles we can get, and travel memories revisited through souvenirs can be timeless and priceless.
+Remember, even though it seems that leisure travel has come back strongly, the pandemic still affects thousands of people.